Burgundy - Champagne - INTRODUCTION

 - We will visit wine merchants to learn their importance in the region.

 - We will experience French hospitality and culinary art at the highest level.
-We have a luncheon at the iconic Paul Bocuse restaurant at the doorsteps of Lyon and have meals at Michelin-star equal restaurant, and at village restaurants serving typical Burgundian dishes.
+We have meals at Michelin starred restaurants, at wine domaines as well as at village restaurants serving typical Burgundian dishes.
+Believe me, even the most unassuming restaurant serves delicious food.

 Burgundy is one of the world’s best-known wine areas, but perhaps one of the least understood.
 Burgundy is the most terroir-oriented region in France.
 Immense attention is paid to the area of origin, as opposed to Bordeaux, where classifications are producer-driven and awarded to individual châteaux.
 In Burgundy a specific vineyard or region will bear a given classification, regardless of the owner or producer.
 Secularization during Napoleonic times and the Napoleonic inheritance law led to a subdivision of even the most precious vineyards so that some growers hold only a row or two of vines.
 Clos de Vougeot for example is a vineyard of 130 acres today parceled into plots owned by 80 different owners.
 This led to the emergence of négociants who aggregate the produce of many growers to make a single wine.